Belcarra/pi_zero_connected/README.md

-# Raspberry Pi - PreFlight Setup for Headless USB Networking
+# Raspberry Pi Zero Connected
 ## Overview

+This project implements a preflight boot configuration for Rasberry Pi using Raspbian.
+The goal is to provide enough configuration to set up *Networking over USB* using a Gadget Device.
+This allows a Pi Zero (for example) to be used for headless operation with a network connection through a desktop system.

 Raspberry Pi boards running Raspbian support Networking over USB with the Gadget USB Device support.

-For some boards, such as the Pi Zero it can be difficult to configure the correct Gadget Device Definition etc without accessing the board after it has booted the first time.
+For some boards, such as the *Pi Zero* it can be difficult to configure the correct Gadget Device Definition etc without accessing the board after it has booted the first time.
 The Pi Zero for example would require use of a keyboard, mouse and an HDMI monitor to do the configuration changes.

-This project implements a method to install and run a configuration script during the first boot that will do the Gadget Device Definition.
+This project implements a method to install and run a configuration script during the first boot that will install the systemd service to start the Gadget Device Definition when the system is booted.

-After the first boot has completed and the Raspberry Pi has rebooted the Gadget Device will be automatically enabled during system boot and the Networking over USB (and possibly other) functions enabled and used.

 This allows, for example, to use a Raspberry Pi Zero via the network from the Windows or Mac OS system it is plugged into.
+With the low power requirements of the Pi Zero it can be used with a single USB cable providing both networking and power.

 ![Pi Zero Connected][pizconnected]

-[pizconnected][/img/IMG_2229.jpg]

-This project implements a preflight boot configuration for Rasberry Pi using Raspbian.
-The goal is to provide enough configuration to set up *Networking over USB* using a Gadget Device.
-This allows a Pi Zero (for example) to be used for headless operation with a network connection through a desktop system.
+[pizconnected]: /img/IMG_2229.jpg "Pi Zero Connected"

+## Strategy

+The default installation for Raspbian implements a first-boot mechanism to fix the SSD file system size.
+It does this be running a configuration script on first boot that performs the necessary changes, changes the boot environment to the normal configuration (i.e. don't call the configuration script) and reboots.
+On subsequent boots the system runs normally.

+This project uses the same mechanism.
+A configuration script is run at first-boot that performs specific configuration changes.
+It then calls the normal first-boot configuration script.

 Specifically it will:
 - copy in a Gadget Device Definition script